neuro4ml/neuro4ml.github.io/Week_1/3-Abstract_Models.md

 In other words, adding the leak made the neuron more robust to noise.
 An important property for the brain, and perhaps also for low power neuromorphic hardware that we’ll talk about later in the course.

 So why does the leak make it more noise robust?
-Well that was answered by Romain Brette in a [paper](https://doi.org/10.1162/089976603762552924) in 2003.
+Well that was answered by [](https://doi.org/10.1162/089976603762552924).
 The mathematical analysis is complicated, but it boils down to the fact that if you either have a leak, or a nonlinearity in the differential equations, the fluctuations due to the internal noise don’t accumulate over time, whereas with a linear and non-leaky neuron, they do.

 ## LIF neuron with synapses